 The broad nature of ASB means that responsibility for dealing with it rests across several agencies and agencies work together to reduce the harm persistent ASB can cause.

-The Community Trigger is a process by which victims of ASB can request a review of their case and bring agencies together to take a joined up, problem solving approach to find a solution.
+The ASB Case Review (previously called Community Trigger) was introduced by the Anti-Social Behaviour Crime and Policing Act 2014 and is a process by which victims of ASB can request a review of their case and bring agencies together to take a joined up, problem solving approach to find a solution.

-It is also known as an ASB Case Review and was introduced by the Anti-Social Behaviour Crime and Policing Act 2014.
-The Community Trigger is not a substitute or alternative to formal complaints procedures.
+The ASB Case Review is not a substitute or alternative to formal complaints procedures.

-What is NOT suitable for the Community Trigger?
+What is NOT suitable for the ASB Case Review?

 - If you have reported ASB and been given a timescale for response, which has not run out.